Should You Worry About Your Child’s Chest Pain?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While it may be scary, brief episodes are rarely anything serious, says Kenneth Zahka, MD, a pediatric cardiologist at Cleveland Clinic.
+While it may be scary, brief episodes are rarely anything serious, says pediatric cardiologist Kenneth Zahka, MD.

 Texidor’s twinge (also called precordial catch syndrome) is a common cause of childhood chest pain.
 Fortunately, the most harm it does is cause worry.